pansap99/gitGuide/README.md

 ## Interprete the output of the git diff

 - The first line is the files that are compared (usually the same file in both branches)
-- The third and forth row is like a legend that informs as that changes in the file a will be indicated with a "-" and changes in the file b with a "+" sign.
+- The third and forth row is like a legend that informs as that changes in the file "A" will be indicated with a "-" and changes in the file "B" with a "+" sign.
-- The rest is a chunk of the files containts and the changes that were performed.
+- The rest is a chunk of the files contents and the changes that were performed.
 Each chunk begins with a header (@@ ... @@).
-It has information about how many lines were extracted starting form a specific line (8 lines were extracted from line 18 in our case for file a).
+It has information about how many lines were extracted starting form a specific line (8 lines were extracted from line 18 in our case for file "A").
 After the heading there are the actual changes.
-Each line that starts with an "-" comes from  the file wheres when it starts with "+" it comes from file b.
+Each line that starts with an "-" comes from  the file whereas when it starts with "+" it comes from file b.

 ## View unstaged changes, changes in the working directory etc

 When we use ```git add & git commit``` and run ```git status``` git will tell us the working tree is clean.
-If we modify a file in the working directory and runn ```git diff``` without staging it, git will tell us there are changes between the working directory and the current commits.
+If we modify a file in the working directory and run ```git diff``` without staging it, git will tell us there are changes between the working directory and the current commits.

 Likewise, we can use ```git diff``` to see if there are any new files created since our last commit by running: